OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 *   be obscene, hateful, inflammatory, threatening, harassing, sexually explicit or deceptive or fraudulent in anyway;
 *   promote violence or discrimination, promote or endorse any illegal activity or otherwise be objectionable;
-*   be defamatory or an invasion of an individuals right to privacy;
+*   be defamatory or an invasion of an individual?s right to privacy;
 *   infringe the intellectual property or other rights of any third party, including copyrights, trade marks, database rights, any rights of confidentiality or any similar rights;
 *   attempt to or purport to impersonate any person or misrepresent your identity, affiliation or connection to any other person;
 *   include hyperlinks or connections to third party websites;